DeletedMyEmail/AutoScripts/README.md

 - new directory is created if it doesn't already exist
 - git repo is initialised
-- repo is created on github and added as remote,
+- repo is created on GitHub and added as remote,
 - readme file is created
 - first commit is made.